TheTrunk/zelcash-seeder/README.md

 ## USAGE

-* NOTE *You cannot run this seeder on the same machine as a Hush full node, as both require port 16125.*
+* NOTE *You cannot run this seeder on the same machine as a Zelcash full node, as both require port 16125.*

 Assuming you want to run a dns seed on dnsseed.example.com, you will